H-2 Air Base: 1991 Gulf War

 H-2 became an important target for American F-117 "Stealth" fighter attacks in the opening days of the Gulf war, according to military analysts.
 The U.S. conducted some 47 raids on the base, effectively closing it for the duration of the war.

 2003 Iraq War

 On 18 March 2003, a combined force of B and D squadron of British 22nd SAS Regiment and 1 squadron of the Australian SASR crossed the Iraqi-Jordanian border and headed towards H-2.
 The combined force took H-2 virtually unopposed, a company of U.S. Army Rangers and Marines from 45 Commando flew from Jordan to the base, where the SAS/SASR handed the base over to their control.

-Current status

-According to satellite imagery, the base appears abandoned, with most of the buildings either collapsed or in an advanced state of disrepair.
-The taxiways and runways appear to be methodically blocked with obstacles, the majority of which seem to be evenly-spaced piles of sandbags, rendering them unusable to aircraft.